 What is non-invasive prenatal testing?

-Non-invasive prenatal testing (NIPT) describes a DNA-based blood test that measures the probability of trisomy 21 (Down syndrome), trisomy 18 (Edwards syndrome) and trisomy 13 (Patau syndrome) or 22q11.2 deletion (DiGeorge syndrome), if selected, with greater accuracy than traditional first trimester screening.
+Non-invasive prenatal testing (NIPT) describes a DNA-based blood test that measures the probability of trisomy 21 (Down syndrome), trisomy 18 (Edwards syndrome) and trisomy 13 (Patau syndrome) with greater accuracy than traditional first trimester screening.
+NIPT can also be extended to cover other chromosome disorders of the fetus or placenta.

 NIPT requires a single blood draw which poses no threat to the fetus, and can be done as early as 10 weeks’ gestation.

-NIPT helps healthcare professionals give expectant parents accurate information about the most common fetal aneuploidies and chromosome deletions.
+NIPT helps healthcare professionals give expectant parents accurate information about fetal chromosome disorders.
 By delivering clear information about these chromosomal disorders earlier in pregnancy, NIPT may minimise anxiety and reduce the need for follow-up invasive procedures due to false-positive results.

 NIPT involves testing millions of short fragments of DNA in maternal plasma.
 Some of these fragments will have come from the placenta, and most will be from the mother.

-For the detection of aneuploidies, the proportion of fragments derived from each chromosome is determined by the test.
-In a mother with a chromosomally normal fetus, the proportion of fragments from each chromosome will be within a narrow normal range.
-But if the fetus has an abnormal number of chromosomes, the fetal contribution for that chromosome will be abnormal and will distort the overall proportion.
+The proportions of fragments derived from each chromosome (and, optionally, from individual segments of a chromosome) are determined by the test.
+In a mother with a chromosomally normal fetus, the proportion of fragments from each chromosome or chromosome segment will be within a narrow normal range.
+But if the fetus has an abnormal number of chromosomes, the fetal contribution for that chromosome or chromosome segment will be abnormal and will distort the overall proportion.

 A number of different methods have been developed for NIPT, and others are under development.
 Sonic Genetics regularly reviews the various implementations of NIPT and assesses their performance, scope and cost.
-We use a variety of methods that have been shown to provide high quality and consistent performance.
+We have used different methods that had been shown to provide high quality and consistent performance.
+At present, we are using the VeriSeq NIPT Solution v2 assay.

 As part of the testing process, we assess the amount of fetal DNA in the mother’s blood sample before proceeding with chromosome analysis.
 This step ensures that there is enough of the fetal DNA available in the sample to provide a reliable result and that it is not the mother’s DNA alone being analysed.
-Without the measurement of the fetal fraction as part of the test, we cannot be certain that the result reflects the chromosomal status of the fetus.
+Without ensuring that there is sufficient feto-placental DNA in the maternal bloodstream, we cannot be certain that the result reflects the chromosomal status of the fetus.

 Our commitment to quality means that we will only provide a result when there is clear evidence for, or against, the presence of a specific disorder.
-The reason why we occasionally cannot report a result for a specific disorder usually reflects the complex biology of genetics, pregnancy, and test limitations.
+The reason why we occasionally cannot report a result for a specific disorder usually reflects the complex biology of pregnancy rather than limitations of the test method.
 This link explains some of these biological reasons.

-NIPT screens for Down syndrome (trisomy 21), Edwards syndrome (trisomy 18) and Patau syndrome (trisomy 13).
+The primary purpose of NIPT is to screen for Down syndrome (trisomy 21), Edwards syndrome (trisomy 18) and Patau syndrome (trisomy 13).
 These are the most common autosomal trisomies.
-They cause moderate to profound intellectual disability and are associated with major congenital malformations.
-DiGeorge syndrome (22q11.2 deletion) is also available as an optional screen if selected.
-This syndrome can cause heart defects, poor immune system function, a cleft palate and low levels of calcium in the blood.
+They can cause moderate to profound intellectual disability and are associated with major congenital malformations.
+The screen for these trisomies is included in every NIPT that we provide.

 Please refer to the Resources page for further details about these chromosome disorders.

-NIPT is highly accurate, detecting more than 99% of fetuses with trisomy 21.
-This is a significantly improved detection rate than observed with conventional first trimester screening for trisomy 21 (85%) therefore reducing the number of invasive confirmatory tests undertaken.
+NIPT is highly accurate, detecting more than 99% of fetuses with any of the common trisomies.
+This is a much better detection rate than observed with conventional first trimester screening and has resulted in a marked reduction in the number of invasive tests (CVS and amniocentesis) being provided nationwide.

 NIPT is also much better at identifying fetuses with normal chromosomes than conventional first trimester screening; more than 99.9% of normal fetuses are categorised correctly by NIPT, versus 95% by conventional first trimester screening.

-NIPT is a very good screening test, but it is not a diagnostic test.
+Although NIPT is a very good screening test, it is not a diagnostic test.
 There will occasionally be a difference between the result of the test and the actual chromosomal status of the fetus.
 Most commonly this is due to the fetus and placenta having different numbers of chromosomes.
-These differences can also be due to the mother having an underlying chromosomal abnormality or due to technical failure of the test but both such occurrences are rare.
+These differences can also be due to the mother having an underlying chromosomal abnormality or due to technical limitations of the test; both such occurrences are rare.

 NIPT does not detect every genetic abnormality in the fetus, or every developmental problem that might occur during pregnancy.